Bucharest Dance Festival – last update 02.04.2019

 For dances with more than one dancer, age group is given the age of the oldest dancer.

 - Within the group / formation/ duo / trio / quartet, dancers are allowed to enter into a superior age category whatever that may be.
-Ex: MINI can compete CHILDREN etc.
+Ex: MINI can compete PETITE etc.

-- JUNIORS and SENIORS are not allowed to compete with MINI or CHILDREN.
+- TEEN and SENIORS are not allowed to compete with MINI/CHILDREN or JUNIOR